Photo by Carl Heyerdahl on Unsplash

 Keep Fly Selection Simple

 The multiple stages of an insect's life can get a bit complicated, but the key is to know where the trout are feeding on these insects.
-Is the fish coming out of the water to take the fly or are they merely sipping from the surface?
+Is the fish coming out of the water to take the fly (also known as rising) or are they merely sipping from the surface?
 Once this is determined and you understand what type of insect the fish are eating, you'll know how best to select a fly.

 Most of the trout you'll come across will be stocked fish, but there can be the occasional native trout that has come downstream from the headwaters of the Chattahoochee.
 There is a great deal of information to consume about reading the insect life and selecting the right fly, but keep it simple and keep trying new patterns until you find the one that works!

-Cabin Accommodations For Fly Fishing Folks
+Cabin Rentals For Fly Fishing Folks

 Local Fish Guide & Supply Companies